Nsayre/nds-docs/ubuntu.rst

 | rm : Remove files or directories
 * [rm -R] remove a directory and it's contents recursively
 | mv : Move a file to a different directory
-| man : View the manual of a command
 | cat : concatenate files and print on the standard output
 | ~ : refers to the HOME directory
 | eval : Evaluates and executes strings as a shell command